sundowndev/phoneinfoga/docs/install.md

 ```

 !!! note
     You also have to install Firefox browser v65+.
-To verify everything is fine, be sure the following commands work:
+To verify everything is working fine, use the following commands:

     - `which firefox` should return something like `/usr/bin/firefox`
     - `which geckodriver` should return something like `/usr/bin/geckodriver`